360macky/case-studies/site/posts/1spacex.md

 The process of requesting and filtering the data from the API was the same for all the components.
 So, I decided to create a component that could be reused for all the components.
 This phase of the app was quite simple, I just had to create a new page for each component and add the component to the App.js file.

-### Reducing network requests

-The first version of the app was requesting the data from the API every time the user search on the app.
-This was not a good practice, so I decided to request the data only once and store it in the state of the app.

-In this way, the app requested the data only once, and then everytime the user search, the app filtered the data from the state.

 ### Updating React to version 18

 The first version of the app was created with React 15.
 With Class components and the `componentDidMount` lifecycle method.
 I decided to update the app to React 18, using Functional components and hooks.

+### Integrating Next.js 13

+In the latest version of 1spaceX, I decided to integrate Next.js 13, in order to use the new features of the framework.

 ## License